OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/azure-function-nodejs/README.md

   ![CosmosDB Embeddings](Images/4.cosmos-db-embeddings.png)

 ## Running the deployed Azure function by uploading file in Azure Blob storage
+**Note: Before running the Azure function, make sure you have deployed the Azure function and updated the configuration settings in Azure portal.**
+**Also, follow [Trigger Azure Functions on blob containers using an event subscription](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-javascript#create-the-event-subscription) to create event that will trigger Azure function once file is uploaded to Azure blob storage.**

 [Upload a file to the blob container and it will trigger Azure function automatically and Azure function with start creating and storing embedding vectors in CosmosDB](https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?pivots=programming-language-javascript#upload-a-file-to-the-container)

 - **Upload file to Azure Blob container:** Upload the file(s) for which you want to create vector embeddings into the Blob Storage container.